spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 Media Library Pro v3 is compatible with Livewire v3.

-You can make use of the `livewire:media-library` and `livewire:media-library` inside of the views of your own Livewire components.
+You can make use of the `livewire:media-library` Livewire component inside of the views of your own Livewire components.

 ## Getting started